stripe/stripe-go/sept_1.md

 ### Cleanup

-- [ ] enforce coterming with sync errors
+- [x ] enforce coterming with sync errors
 - [ ] Use `end_date` vs iterations in initial phase and rip out associated logic
 - [ ] Improve custom price field detection to be more reliable
 - [ ] Refactor to pull out order amendment helpers into separate module